afkatja/tictactoe/README.md

 - step 9: reset button
   - add a button add the bottom of the gameboard which clears the board -step 10 (optional): multiplayer game
+  - use a timeout to reset the game
   - allow 2 users to join the game using [Meteor Users](http://docs.meteor.com/#/full/meteor_user)
   - tip: you might want to begin using the `Meteor.isServer()` block
   - assign a symbol to each user (X or O)